 Vaccinations at secondary school

-Bridgewater School Nursing teams and Bolton’s immunisation team offer vaccinations to all young people of primary and secondary age.
+Bridgewater School Nursing teams offer vaccinations to all young people of primary and secondary age.

-All girls aged 12-13 are are offered HPV (human papilloma virus) vaccination that protects against some cervical cancers.
+All girls and boys aged 12-13 are are offered HPV (human papilloma virus) vaccination that protects against some cervical cancers.
 The vaccination is routinely offered in secondary schools and consists of two injections.

-The School Nurse will send you a letter, a consent form for you to sign and a leaflet for your information in early September.
+The Immunisation team will send you a letter, a consent form for you to sign and a leaflet for your information in early September.
 This will explain more about the programme and tell you where to return the signed consent form.

 Assemblies are routinely held in every secondary school prior to the HPV vaccinations starting; please take the opportunity to view the presentation below: